Political systems of Imperial China: Consolidation and Reinforcement

-Further development and final shape
+Further Development and Final Shape

 In the central government, the executive system of central officials was improved during Yuan dynasty.
-It established the Xuanzheng Yuan (the Bureau of Buddhist and Tibetan Affairs) to direct religious affairs and to govern the region of Tibet.
+It established the Xuanzheng Yua (the Bureau of Buddhist and Tibetan Affairs) to direct religious affairs and to govern the region of Tibet.
 At the local level, the provincial system was practiced.
 At the beginning of the Ming dynasty, the prime minister was abolished, and the power was divided into six departments.
 The local government implemented the division of power among the three functioning departments.
 The Qing dynasty followed the system of the Ming dynasty, set up more military offices, put up literary prisons, thus strengthened the centralisation of authoritarianism.

-Central political systems
+Central political system

 Three Lords and Nine Ministers system

 The three lords and nine ministers system was a central administrative system adopted in ancient China that was officially instituted in Qin dynasty and later developed in Han dynasty.

 Three Lords referred to three highest rank officials in the imperial government, namely: